evermeer/EVReflection/Source/Alamofire/Moya/ReactiveSwift/XML/README.md

 EVReflection/MoyaReactiveSwift
 ============

-This is the sub specification for a Moya plus ReactiveSwift SignalProducer extension for EVReflection
+This is the sub specification for a Moya plus ReactiveSwift SignalProducer and XMLDictionary extension for EVReflection

 # General information